InserirAquiNome/crypto/crypto_cat.md

 In this way I only need to send two files: the picture of my cat and a txt file where is the file signature the prove its authenticity; and the SHA256 checksum that prove its integrity.

 No I can sent both files by email or send only the txt file by email and host the picture on any image hosting service.
-If the hosting service don't change the picture, my friend can check if matches exactly with the picture that I toke.
+If the hosting service don't change the picture, my friend can check if it match exactly with the picture that I toke.
 Now there is a problem with some image hosting services, some of them change the images that are hosted.

 `$ wget https://i.imgur.com/OwVPWI5.jpg -O cat.jpg`